RootCNC/Root-Controller-ISO/docs/DetailedInfo.md

 When not using these ports for the stepper motor controller, then the remaining ports can be reconfigured in software to support discrete outputs.

 ## Ref Set
-> The Root Controller has two configurable jumpers to set its reference point for either common anode or cathode, please ensure these are correctly configured.
-More information below.  {.is-info}
+> The Root Controller has two configurable references, either 0V or 5V to set the refernece point for either common anode or cathode stepper motor wiring. please ensure these are correctly configured.
+More information below.
+(Rev 2.1 and onwards) {.is-info}

 ## Tabs {.tabset}
 ### Rev 3